 Oregon Theme Parks

 Dating back to the early 1970s, the funky park is family-owned and -operated.
-Storybook Lane, Western Town, and Old Europe are among the park's themed areas.
-It is geared to families with children 12 and under.
+Storybook Lane, Western Town, and Old Europe are among the themed areas.
+Enchanted Forest is geared to families with children 12 and under.

 The turn-of-the-century Oaks Park is one of the country's oldest trolley parks.
 It is also one of the few remaining free-admission amusement parks.
 Visitors can purchase a la carte tickets for rides or purchase a pay-one-price bracelet which offers unlimited rides.

-While Oaks offers a few mildly thrilling rides, its target audience is primarily families with children 12 and under.
+While Oaks offers a few mildly thrilling rides (including an especially potent roller coaster), its target audience is primarily families with children 12 and under.